InfoVizW2018/activity-2-mryteam/submission.md

 Because this is a project in which a problem is defined, a solution is created, tested and deployed, we would not need to reach this phase entirely.

 ## Study pitfalls to consider
+* **PF-1**: Since we are new to the design study methodology framework and information visualization in general, we will have to be cautious about premature advance over the steps in the framework.
+Our brief approach summary above reflects the prioritization of particular phases, but if we were to pursue this project in reality, we would be more careful to spend a significant amount of time during each phase, constantly re-evaluating and reconsidering our choices as per an agile approach.
+* **PF-11**: We do not have any direct contact or rapport with the industry experts of this domain, so it will be important to establish such relationships (or collaborate with other researchers that already have these relationships) before advancing too far into the project.
+* **PF-24**: Assuming we are trying to fit this into a single school semester, we will most likely not have enough time to dedicate sufficient amount of time to each phase of the design study methodology framework.
+In particular, we would likely limit the amount of time allocated to deploying the visualization application in favour of spending more time in the research and learning phases.